FBI: Inmate is the deadliest serial killer in US history with more than 90 confessed killings

 "That's the only one that I ever killed by drowning," he said.

 Investigators around the country are still trying to piece together his confessions with unidentified remains and unsolved cases from decades past.
-In August, he pleaded guilty to murdering four women in Ohio, including two in Cincinnati.
+In August , he pleaded guilty to murdering four women in Ohio.
 He was convicted in California of three slayings in 2013 and pleaded guilty to another killing last year in Texas.

 Little, who often went by the name Samuel McDowell, grew up with his grandmother in Lorain, Ohio.
 He was described by investigators as a transient and former boxer who traveled the country preying on drug addicts, troubled women and others.